Food insecurity in London: it's time to act

 This is an unacceptable state of affairs in the world’s fifth richest economy.

-In response to this, we have partnered with the Food Foundation and the GLA to host the first-ever summit on children’s food insecurity in the UK, with the aim of putting young Londoners at the forefront of food policy and to explore the barriers and opportunities to protecting children’s nutrition and the actions stakeholders can take to support the agenda.
+To shine a light on the issue of children’s food insecurity in London, as well as in the UK, we are working closely with the Food Foundation and the GLA.
+Our aim is to put young Londoners at the forefront of food policy, examine the barriers and opportunities to protecting children’s nutrition and explore the actions stakeholders can take to support the agenda.

-Supported by the Berkeley Foundation, the event gave us an opportunity to disseminate learnings and recommendations from our Kitchen Social programme and launch a London-wide charter for food written by London-based young food ambassadors on the Watchdog Youth Board, and marked the start of a powerful, cohesive movement in London to end child food insecurity for good.
+Earlier this year, we hosted the first-ever London Children’s Food Insecurity Summit here at City Hall.
+The event gave us the opportunity to disseminate learnings and recommendations from Kitchen Social, as well as launch a London-wide charter for food written by young food ambassadors on the Watchdog Youth Board.